unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 #### Alternative Hosting Considerations

-Applications should be designed to work with:
+IT is expected that applications would be designed to work with other git-based hosting platforms that host resource containers:

 - **Door43 Clones**: Mirror instances of the main DCS platform
 - **Other Gitea Instances**: Self-hosted Gitea platforms with unfoldingWord resources

+In an online environment, Door43 clones are the easiest to support since they would include the custom API endpoints that Door43 uses to manage resources in the Door43 Catalog.
+With Gitea instances as the second best option.
+Since DCS itself is a Gitea instance, they share most of the same API endpoints.

+Other git-based hosting platforms that would be more challenging to support:

+- **Local Repositories**: Offline or network-isolated environments
 - **Generic Git Platforms**: GitHub, GitLab, or other Git-based hosting
-- **Local Repositories**: Offline or network-isolated environments
 - **Custom Servers**: Organization-specific hosting solutions

 ### API Documentation and Access